The Spectator (Stuyvesant High School): Online version

 In April 1999, Jack Rosenthal, president of the New York Times Foundation, met with Principal Stanley Teitel and the editors of The Spectator at Stuyvesant High School.
 He "had a vision that one day, one day, high school newspapers across the country, in both wealthy and poor districts, would be able to publish stories and pictures daily on the Internet."
 A team of Spectator editors, veteran journalists, and web journalism specialists worked together to create The Spectator Online, originally published alternatively every other week between versions of the print paper.

 With the help of Steven Knowlton, an associate professor of journalism at Hofstra University, and Karen Freeman, a Circuits editor for The New York Times and a former associate professor of journalism at Penn State University, The Spectator Online was launched in October 1999.
 The team also created a how-to website, with an online manual and free software, published by the Times.
 A journalism class was created by the Stuyvesant administration with funding from The New York Times.
 The website has won several CSPA Gold Circle Awards for Online Media.

+The current version of the Spectator website can be found at stuyspec.com.